acidanthera/WhateverGreen/README.md

 indices of connectors for which complete modeset must be enforced.
 Each index is a byte in a 64-bit word; for example, value `0x010203` specifies connectors 1, 2, 3.
 If a connector is not in the list, the driver's logic is used to determine whether complete modeset is needed.
 Pass `-1` to disable.
 - `igfxonln=1` boot argument (`force-online` device property) to force online status on all displays.
--  `igfxonlnfbs=MASK` boot argument (`force-online-framebuffers` device property) to specify indices of connectors for which online tatus is enforced.
+- `igfxonlnfbs=MASK` boot argument (`force-online-framebuffers` device property) to specify indices of connectors for which online status is enforced.
 Format is similar to `igfxfcmsfbs`.
 - `wegtree=1` boot argument (`rebuild-device-tree` property) to force device renaming on Apple FW.
 - `igfxnorpsc=1` boot argument (`no-rps-control` property) to disable RPS control patch.

 #### Credits

 - [Apple](https://www.apple.com) for macOS
 - [AMD](https://www.amd.com) for ATOM VBIOS parsing code
 - [The PCI ID Repository](http://pci-ids.ucw.cz) for multiple GPU model names